lwc-soql-builder/lwc-soql-builder/README.md

 This will start the project with a local development server on `http://localhost:3001`.

+To ensure that you can view your changes, in Chrome DevTools, go to Application tab, click 'Service Workers' and select 'Bypass for network'.

 ## How to deploy

 1. Setup proxy.
 You must set `proxy.allowed_origin=http://<username>.github.io`.